 Some stains can be avoided entirely with a simple coat of vinegar and water.
 However, many cleaners have specialized cleaners specifically designed for fabric and upholstery.
 To get a clean shine that lasts, many people turn to dry cleaning services.

-Dry cleaning methods are generally safe, affordable and offer the convenience of doing the cleaning in the privacy of your own home.
+Dry cleaning methods are generally safe, and affordable and offer the convenience of doing the cleaning in the privacy of your own home.
 Many dry cleaning companies offer a guarantee that their products are safe for use on all kinds of fabric, although it is always best to test a small area first.